Customer Testimonial: Mark Kempthorne, North Cornwall

 A Big Step Forward

-For Mark, the F8 600 represents a noticeable improvement over its predecessor.
+“For me, the F8 600 represents a noticeable improvement over its predecessor.

 Updates to the pickup header, blower, and cooling system have contributed to a machine that feels significantly more refined throughout.
-Combined with the redesigned cab and intuitive operator controls, the overall package delivers a major step forward in comfort and usability.
+Combined with the redesigned cab and intuitive operator controls, the overall package delivers a major step forward in comfort and usability.”

 “It’s a big jump on from the previous 8600.
 It’s a much more refined machine overall and I don’t think there’s anything on the market that comes close to the new cab.”